Tayer007/realtime-energy-monitor/README.md

 # Energy Data Processing Pipeline

 A scalable data processing pipeline for energy consumption data analysis, visualization, and reporting.
-Can be deployed on Kubernetes or as a standalone Flask application.
+Can be deployed on Kubernetes or as a standalone Flask application, with both Flask and React dashboard options.

 ![Energy Data Dashboard](dashboard_screenshot.png)

 ## Overview

 This project simulates a real-world energy data processing system that could be used by utility companies like E.ON to monitor, analyze, and visualize energy consumption patterns.
-The system processes energy consumption data from multiple households in real-time, providing insights through an interactive dashboard.
+The system processes energy consumption data from multiple households in real-time, providing insights through interactive dashboards.

 ## Architecture